HPCC-Unical/Docs/README.md

 pip install -r requirements.txt
 ```

 We suggest that before doing so you create and activate a new python (or conda) environment.
-This is not a strong requirement, but it helps in keeping your system in good shape.
+This is not mandatory, but it helps in keeping your system in good shape.
 You can follow the steps below to create and activate a python/conda environment.

-Python
+### Python

 Create the environment
 ```